 sted Sir Oliver's [the 'Letwin Review'] oss the country, each with capacity for more ainst the mix of house types (detached, site.
 While there is a correlation between is is an inconsistent relationship.
-Our is in play.
+Our s in play.

-least 50 homes per quarter all provide a insion Area in Milton Keynes, which had ne most prevalent house type accounted

-Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary for 36% of units sold.
-The least prevalent ty
+least 50 homes per quarter all provide a ansion Area in Milton Keynes, which had ne most prevalent house type accounted Source for 36% of units sold.
+The least prevalent type accounted for 18%.
+The sites achieving lower sales rates tend to have one product type dominating delivery, accounting for more than 50% of all sales.